Emergency Dental Services

 Loose or Missing Teeth

-A tooth that is very loose or knocked out will require emergency dental services.
-Teeth that are traumatized slightly out of alignment, or minorly luxated, can sometimes be gently guided back into place until you can get into the office.
+A tooth that is very loose or knocked out will require emergency dental treatment as soon as possible, preferably on the same day.
+Teeth that are traumatized, slightly out of alignment, or minorly luxated can sometimes be gently guided back into place until patients can get into our office.
 Lightly biting down on a loose tooth to hold it in the socket can help keep it in place as well.
 For teeth that are outside of the mouth and cannot be put back into the socket, save the tooth!
-Do not rinse it, but do store it in milk, saliva, or pre-bought tooth saving solution until you can attend your appointment.
+Do not rinse it or put it in a glass of water.
+Instead, store it in milk, saliva, or a pre-bought tooth-saving solution until you can visit one of our dental offices.

 Chipped Teeth